12 orchards for apple picking near Toronto

 Apple picking is an annual ritual for many Toronto residents.
 The chance to pick fruit fresh from the tree, shop farmers' markets at the height of harvest season, and take in all that fresh country air is too good to pass up.

-Here are my picks for places to go apple picking near Toronto.
+Here's a round-up of places to go apple picking near Toronto.

-This Stouffville spot prides itself on being one of Ontario's first pick-your-own farms and provides hayrides into the far orchards.
-Admission to the farm is $7.50, and apples are an additional charge of $20.00 for a 20 lbs. bag.
+This Stouffville spot prides itself on being one of Ontario's first pick-your-own farms and provides hay rides into the far orchards.
+Admission to the farm is $10, and apples are an additional charge of $20.00 for a 20 lbs. bag.

 Pick your own Ida Red, Macintosh, Golden Delicious and Royal Gala apples at this Mount Albert farm during September.
-Pricing for PYO apples is 5 lbs. bag for $12, 10 lbs. bag for $20 and a 20 lbs. bag for $36.
+Pricing for PYO apples is $40 for a 20 lbs. bag.
+Brooks also offers smaller bags at varying prices.

 This PYO orchard in King City offers a wide variety of apples including McIntosh, Spartan and Cortland all sold by the pound.
 You'll also find pre-picked and bagged apples in addition to other local produce, apple cider, apple pies, snacks and a refreshment stand.